ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 })
 ```

-The above function will return the value of 101 upon completion of the define Promise.
+The above function will return the value of 101 upon completion of the Promise instance.
 The return value
 can then be processed using the <code>await</code> syntax or using the Promise <code>then</code> function.
 This will be explained within its own section below.

-Before looking into the reject function callback.
-I want to state that the resolve callback can also
+Before looking into the <code>reject</code> function callback.
+I want to state that the <code>resolve</code>
-return a new instance of a Promise object.
-The act of returning another Promise instance still signifies
+callback can also return a new instance of a Promise object.
+The act of returning another Promise instance
-that the Promise has been "resolved" but it is still not "settled".
-A Promise is considered "settled" when
+still signifies that the Promise has been **"resolved"** but it is still not **"settled"**.
+A Promise is
-the passed resolved value is not a Promise instance.
-Here is an example of returning a Promise.
+considered **"settled"** when the passed **resolved value** is not a Promise instance.
+Here is an example of
+returning a Promise.

 ```javascript
 const p = new Promise((resolve, rejected) => {